MyGollyGosh/Python-Portfolio/Financial tracker/README.md

 ### Running Queries

-The `main()` function in `main.py` file contains predefined SQL queries.
+The `main()` function in `Financial data.py` file contains predefined SQL queries.
 You can modify these queries or add your own to analyze the data according to your requirements.

 ## Dependencies